-All undergraduate degree-seeking and undeclared students must complete directed self-placement for mathematics and writing before the first trimester of enrollment.
+All undergraduate degree-seeking and undeclared students must complete Directed Self-Placement for mathematics and writing before the first trimester of enrollment.
 The self-placement process is completed through the mandatory new student orientation, which is available on-campus and online.
-Notification of the orientation website and schedule will be sent to students along with admission material.